What is a Culture of Accountability? Essential for Workplace Success

 The "Great Resignation" of the past few years has seen corporations reckon with a new workplace reality: the millennial/Gen Z workforce is demanding and expecting a culture of accountability in their workplace.

 Gone are the days when employees would blindly follow orders without question or pushback; today's workers want to be a part of the decision-making process, and they're not afraid to hold their employers accountable when they feel like they're not being heard.
+This shift in workplace culture is positive, as it can lead to increased employee engagement and retention.
+After all, why would anyone want to stay at a company that doesn't value their opinion or contributes to their professional development?

 Understanding what a "culture of accountability" actually looks like is the first step in creating one at your workplace.
 In this guide, we will take a closer look at workplace accountability, what it means for employees and employers, and how you can create a culture of accountability at your company.